SeloSlav/my-resume/README.md

 ## Professional Summary

-IT Project Manager and Product Owner with a strong background in leading cross-functional engineering teams to deliver complex digital solutions.
-Experienced in Agile and hybrid project management, from initiation through closure, with proven success in managing scope, risks, budgets, and stakeholder expectations.
-Skilled at bridging technical and business requirements, removing obstacles, and mentoring teams to achieve outstanding results.
-Hands-on technical expertise in full-stack development, cloud platforms, and AI integration enables effective collaboration with engineers and ensures delivery of scalable, high-quality solutions.
-International experience across North America and Europe, with a track record of managing projects for global enterprises and startups alike.
+Versatile IT professional with 10+ years of international experience spanning project management, product ownership, and full-stack development.
+Skilled at leading cross-functional teams and delivering scalable digital solutions, from MVPs to enterprise platforms.
+Hands-on expertise in React, Node.js, and Java/Spring MVC, with strong knowledge of cloud platforms, API integration, and database management.
+Experienced in Agile project delivery, requirements gathering, and stakeholder communication, ensuring alignment between business goals and technical execution.
+Proven ability to navigate fast-moving startup environments as well as structured enterprise projects, with a track record of launching products, integrating AI solutions, and scaling operations across global markets.
+Currently based in Zagreb and available immediately for roles ranging from software development to product ownership.

 ---